 The benefits of weight training are vast and varied.
 We recommend doing weight training in combination with all cardio exercise.
 We've written this buying guide to help you choose the right type of weights to achieve your goals.Shop Strength Training & Weights >>

-Weight training is quickly losing its stigma for being an exercise reserved for body builders.
-With research showing that weight training benefits people of all ages, from all walks of life, it's growing in popularity.
+Weight training is quickly losing its stigma for being an exercise reserved for bodybuilders.
+With research showing that weight training benefits people of all ages, and from all walks of life, it's growing in popularity.
 Which is brilliant, considering the wide array of benefits weight training brings:

 Let's start with an obvious one.
 With weight training, you'll develop the strength of your muscles, tendons and connective tissues.
 Not only will this make you feel like you're progressing in fitness, but it will also make day-to-day tasks much easier.
 After building your strength by lifting weights, carrying the shopping will feel like a breeze.

 Your muscles aren't the only thing that develops with weight training.
 Your bones will also reap the rewards and build in density.
 This is especially beneficial as we age and the bones naturally start to lose density and become more fragile.
 By lifting weights you can dramatically lower your risk of getting osteoporosis.